Nise da Silveira

 Nise da Silveira (February 15, 1905 – October 30, 1999) was a Brazilian psychiatrist and a student of Carl Jung.
-She devoted her life to psychiatry and has never been in agreement with the aggressive forms of treatment of her time such as commitment to psychiatric hospitals, electroshock, insulin therapy and lobotomy.
+She devoted her life to psychiatry and challenged the conventional orthodoxies of her era, which insisted on using institutionalization and aggressive forms of medical intervention, including electroconvulsive therapy, insulin shock therapy and lobotomy to treat mental illnesses.

 Biography

 Nise da Silveira was born in Maceió, in the northeastern state of Alagoas, Brazil, in 1905.
-She graduated from the Medical School of Bahia in 1926, the only woman among 157 men.
+She graduated from the Faculty of Medicine in Salvador, Bahia in 1926, the only woman among 157 men.

-In 1952, she founded the Museum of Images of the Unconscious in Rio de Janeiro, a study and research center that collected the works produced in painting and modeling studios.
-Through her work, Nise da Silveira introduced Jungian psychology in Brazil.
+In 1952, she founded the Museum of Images of the Unconscious in Rio de Janeiro, a research center and archive aimed at studying and documenting the thousands of artworks her clients produced at the occupational therapy unit of the Pedro II (National) Center for Psychiatry.
+Through her work, Nise da Silveira introduced Jungian psychology to Brazil.

-A few years later, in 1956, Nise da Silveira developed another revolutionary project for her time: the creation of the "Casa das Palmeiras" (Palms House), a clinic for former patients of psychiatric institutions, where they could freely express their art and be treated as outpatients on a daily basis.
+In 1956, Nise da Silveira developed another revolutionary project that was ahead of her time: "Casa das Palmeiras", an outpatient clinic for formerly institutionalized clients, where they could freely express their art as they transitioned back into society.
 She also formed the C.G.
 Jung Study Group, which she chaired until 1968.

-Her research on occupational therapy and the understanding of the psychotic process through images of the unconscious gave origin, along the years, to exhibitions, films, documentaries, audiovisuals, courses, symposiums, publications and conferences.
-She was also a pioneer in researching emotional relations between patients and animals, whom she used to call co-therapists.
+Her research on occupational therapy and the use of artistic expression as a means for exploring and revealing the inner life of mentally ill patients led to various exhibitions, films, documentaries, audiovisual productions, courses, symposia, publications and conferences over the course of her life.
+She was also a pioneer in researching affective bonds between patients and animals, whom she referred to as co-therapists.

 In recognition of her work, Nise da Silveira was awarded decorations, titles and prizes in different areas of knowledge.
 She was a founding member of the International Society for Psychopathological Expression headquartered in Paris, France.
 Her work and ideas inspired the creation of museums, cultural centers, and therapeutic institutions in Brazil and overseas.

-On July 8, 2022, her name was writhed in Brazilian "Livro dos Heróis e Heroínas da Pátria" (Book of Heroes and Heroines of the Motherland) by Brazilian Federal Law 14.401/2022.
+On July 8, 2022, the passage of Federal Law 14.401/2022 confirmed her entry into Brazil's "Livro dos Heróis e Heroínas da Pátria" (Book of National Heroes).

 Death

 Nise died on October 30, 1999, in Rio de Janeiro.

 Her life and work were portrayed by Glória Pires in the 2015 biographical Brazilian film Nise: The Heart of Madness, directed by Roberto Berliner.
-Glória Pires also portrayed Nilse da Silveira in the 2022 Brazilian telenovela Além da Ilusão.
+Glória Pires also portrayed Nise da Silveira in the 2022 Brazilian telenovela Além da Ilusão.